 Finasteride blocks dihydrotestosterone (DHT), a hormone that causes male pattern baldness.
-Taking finasteride slows down hair loss, and in some people, it can even stop hair loss.
+Taking finasteride slows down hair loss.
+In some people, it can even stop hair loss.

 It takes up to 3 months of daily use to see effects from finasteride.
-If you stop taking it daily, the effects can reverse themselves within about a year.
+If you stop taking it daily, the effects can reverse themselves within about 1 year.

 How minoxidil works

 Minoxidil works directly on your hair follicles to slow down hair loss and help regrow the hair at the crown of your head.
-Specifically, it has been shown to increase follicle size and the number of follicles, as well as increase blood flow to follicles to encourage growth.
+Specifically, it has been shown to increase follicle size and the number of follicles.
+It also increases blood flow to follicles to encourage growth.

-It can take 3 to 4 months for the minoxidil solution to start working, or 2 to 4 months for the foam to start working.
+It can take 3 to 4 months for the minoxidil solution or foam to start working.
 If you stop using minoxidil daily, regrown hair usually starts to fall out within 3 months.